earthly/website/blog/_posts/2021-09-22-awk-examples.md

 four
 ```

-And we can print more than one column:
+And I can print more than one column:

 ``` bash
 $ echo "